where to look

 Contact: Cortnay Varela, (617) 357-0700 ext.
 323, email@example.com

-Apply for a PSC Expedition Grant for Summer 2013
+Apply for a PKG Center Expedition Grant for Summer 2013

-We are continuing this year's new process for PSC Expedition Grants for summer 2013!
+We are continuing this year's new process for PKG Center Expedition Grants for summer 2013!
 Since Expedition Grants are sponsored by the Underclassman Giving Campaign, we are putting the final choices in the hands of underclassmen, who can vote for their favorite finalist during the Campaign!

 Expedition Grants are available to continuing MIT undergraduates who wish to engage in a public service endeavor someplace they have never been before.
 Service Expeditions can be done anywhere in the U.S. or abroad – with appropriate concern for safety, of course.
 We can’t send students to places on the MIT Advisory list that are “High” or “Highest” level.
 And we have to be convinced that students have appropriate safety precautions in place for any site.